🗃 Ticking Entity Error

 🖲 Use the Forge Mod Loader

-We suggest to use this method only if all the others did not help, because it has the highest chance to damage your world.
-You can set forge to erase any creature or block that would cause your crash, but you basically give Forge permissions to erase any clock or entity from your world.
+We suggest using this method only if all the others did not help because it has the highest chance to damage your world.
+You can set forge to erase any creature or block that would cause your crash, but you give Forge permissions to erase any clock or entity from your world.

 So we do not recommend it if you didn’t at least try all the other alternatives.